Did we mention a term you are not familiar with?

 The head is the ‘main’ word of the phrase.
 Some languages have a head-final sentence structure in that the ‘main’ word appears at the end of the phrase.

-A person who learned their family’s language informally by being exposed to it, usually at home
+A person who learned their family’s language informally by being exposed to it, usually at home.
+Is genenerally not spoken by the surrounding population.

 How an individual person speaks or uses language.